hampusrosvall/machine-learning-julia/README.md

 ## Introduction

-Implementation of common algorithms in Machine Learning using the Julia langugage.
+Implementation of common algorithms in Machine Learning using the Julia langugage as part of the Optimization for Learning course at Factulty of Engineering, Lund University.

 ## Description
 The folders contain implementaion of: